 “People coming from disadvantaged communities tend to have less opportunities in the job market and the education system,” Caroline says.
 “There are still people that tend to see it very black and white—either you’re going to make it or you’re not going to achieve anything.
 There are stereotypes people from different backgrounds and origins face.”

 By growing up with a generation of empowered girls who, like herself, have discovered their strength through boxing, Caroline hopes to break down these stereotypes and inject new energy in girls and women.
 She is passionate about working with those who have suffered physical and emotional violence, the elderly, and people with disabilities.
-Lina Shields, senior director of consumer marketing for Eli Lilly & Company, will serve as Caroline’s mentor for the U.S. Department of State and espnW Global Sports Mentoring Program.
+Lina Shields, senior director of consumer marketing for Eli Lilly & Company, served as Caroline’s mentor for the U.S. Department of State and espnW Global Sports Mentoring Program.
 Eli Lilly is a global leader in the pharmaceutical industry with a decorated history of community service that dates back to the late nineteenth century.
-During the mentorship, Lina and her team will share important business, networking, and communications skills with Caroline that will directly translate over to both her boxing and medical work, as she seeks to spark more opportunities for Belgium’s women to experience the empowering potential of sports.
+During the mentorship, Lina and her team shared important business, networking, and communications skills with Caroline that directly translate over to both her boxing and medical work, as she seeks to spark more opportunities for Belgium’s women to experience the empowering potential of sports.

 In Venezuela, as in most of the world, sport is traditionally seen as a space where men dominate.
 In Claudia Contreras’ childhood home in Caracas, the reality was quite the opposite.

 From the time she was a little girl, Claudia swam, ran, played volleyball and basketball, climbed mountains, and challenged her younger brother in to see who was the most athletic of the Contreras children.

 “The funny thing is that I am better than my brother in sports,” Claudia laughs.
 “The stereotype is that boys are supposed to be stronger and faster.
 Sports is for them.
 But, that wasn’t the case in my family.”